European Solidarity Corps Volunteering Programme

 Find out more from our returned ESC volunteers!

-Individual ESC projects are full-time unpaid activities that last from 2 up to 12 months (though in some cases, volunteering activities of 2 weeks to 2 months can be arranged for young people with fewer opportunities).
-As a volunteer you can work in a wide range of fields, such as youth, children, disability, environment, arts and culture, animal welfare, and development cooperation.
+Individual ESC projects are full-time activities that last from 2 to 12 months (though in some cases, volunteering activities of 2 weeks to 2 months can be arranged for young people with fewer opportunities).
+As a volunteer you can work in a wide range of fields, such as youth, children, disability, environment, human rights, arts and culture, animal welfare, and development cooperation.

-At the end of an ESC project, you receive your Youthpass certificate – recognised across Europe.
+At the end of an ESC project, you will receive your Youthpass certificate – a document recognised across Europe.
 This confirms your participation in the programme and describes skills and learning gained during your project.

-- Providing info- you can contact us and talk to us over the phone or we can meet with you to give you more info, please use the contact details below to arrange this.
+- Providing info- We can talk with you by phone or online via WhatsApp, Skype or Zoom to give you more info, please use the contact details below to arrange this.

-- Support with finding and applying for a project - register with VSI as your sending organisation and we will get in touch with you to support you.
-Also, see 'Find a project' below for links to our current exclusive vacancies, ESC projects database and other useful links.
+- Support and guidance with finding and applying for a project - Applicants will have the opportunity to have an informal one-to-one chat with our either our Programmes Officer or Programmes Coordinator to discuss the ESC programme and how to apply.
+You can sign up with VSI as your ESC sending organisation and we will get in touch with you to support you.
+We can also put you in touch with former ESC volunteers who are happy to talk about their ESC experiences with new volunteers.
+Please also see 'Find a project' below for links to our current exclusive vacancies, ESC projects database and other useful links.

 - Preparation/pre-departure training– VSI provides a thorough and comprehensive preparation programme for our ESC volunteers.
-This includes info on your ESC project and host organisation, roles and responsibilities, understanding the ESC programme, what to expect and what to bring, insurance info and registration, finances and budgeting, visas/work permits, intercultural learning and dealing with culture shock.
+This includes info on your ESC project and host organisation, roles and responsibilities, understanding the ESC programme, what to expect, finances and budgeting, intercultural learning and dealing with culture shock.

-- Support during the project– once registered with VSI as your sending organisation VSI will keep in regular contact with you at all stages throughout your volunteer project.
+- Support during the project– once registered with VSI as your sending organisation VSI will keep in regular contact with you throughout your volunteer project.

 Find a project